ropensci/roweb3/content/blog/2023-07-21-champions-program-training/index.md

 This training was developed and taught by [Heather Turner](/author/heather-turner/), and is open to all champions and mentors.

+In addition, champions are invited to the training session for non-selected applicants as an optional activity.

 ## Training for the Mentors

 ### [rOpenSci Champions Program.
 Mentorship Training and Orientation](https://ropensci-training.github.io/ropensci-mentors/)